Developer Guidelines

 individual catalog page.

-7. Personal Dat
+7. Personal Data

 Any collection or storing of data from a game is strictly prohibited.
 In addition, any types of

 cookies or trackers that are not directly from GD will not be permitted.
-Login requirements
+Login requirements are

-are not permitted unless permission is granted for this under a separate agreement.
+not permitted unless permission is granted for this under a separate agreement.

 Trackers, in this context, could refer to a standard link that has parameters attached to it for

-Examples of trackers we do not permit include
+the purpose of tracking and analytics.
+Examples of trackers we do not permit include:

 Google Analytics: A widely used web analytics service that tracks and reports website